How to haggle to get the best bargains

 If you're concerned about this, ask a staff member to write on your receipt exactly what the discount was for and have them sign it as proof.

-A nifty trick to help you save a little extra is to say you have to call your flatmate or your other half to check how much you're "allowed" to spend as it's a joint purchase.
+A nifty trick to help you save a little extra is to say it's a joint purchase, and that you have to call your flatmate or your other half to check how much you're "allowed" to spend.

-Go for a walk round the block and when you get back, tell them you've got permission to spend slightly less than what they're offering.
-This option is a winner as, like them, you're saying you'd like to offer them more but it's not in your power.
-Play them at their own game!
+Go for a walk around the block and, when you get back, tell them you've got permission to spend slightly less than what they're offering.

-In addition to items that are in sales sections or have discount stickers on them, the final digit on a price tag reveals a whole lot more about a product's status than you perhaps realise.
+In addition to items that are in sales sections or have discount stickers on them, the final digit on a price tag reveals a whole lot more about a product's status.

-Therefore, zoom in on any items with these sorts of prices and get your haggle on!
+Focus your efforts on any items with these sorts of prices and get your haggle on.
 There's way more flexibility with offering discounts on clearance items so these price tags are gold.

 Ask for a warranty

-When it comes to electrical items, a great way to wangle a discount is to pretend you want a warranty with it.
+When it comes to electrical items, a great way to grab a discount is to pretend you want a warranty with them.

-As sales people have targets to meet with how many warranties they sell, they're likely to offer you a better price if you plan to pay to take a warranty with it.
+Salespeople often have targets to meet concerning how many warranties they sell, so they're likely to offer you a better price if you plan to pay to take a warranty with it.

-The best part is, you're allowed to cancel your warranty up to 45 days after purchasing, so you're not committed to sticking with the warranty after you've got your discount.
+The best part is that you're allowed to cancel your warranty up to 45 days after your purchase.
+You're not committed to sticking with the warranty after you've got your discount.
 Cheeky!

 When shopping online, have a look for a live chat window and strike up a conversation with your online customer service rep. If this isn't available, ping customer service an email.